-What are Mandatory Reporting Laws?
+What Are Mandatory Reporting Laws?

 Mandatory reporting laws differ for each state when it comes to child abuse – which includes physical abuse, sexual abuse, and emotional abuse.
 However, it's important to remember that many of these laws also cover child neglect.
 In some states, these laws require that people in certain professions report child abuse and neglect to a proper authority, such as a law enforcement agency or child protective services.
-In other states, the mandatory reporting laws require that any person who suspects child abuse or neglect report any such instance.
+In other states, the mandatory reporting laws require any person who suspects child abuse or neglect report any such instance.

-In Texas – any professionals who are licensed by the state or are employees of facilities licensed by the state and have direct contact with children, like teachers, nurses, doctors and juvenile probation officers.
+Texas: any professionals who are licensed by the state or are employees of facilities licensed by the state and have direct contact with children, like teachers, nurses, doctors and juvenile probation officers.

 Many other states have institutional reporting laws.
 These laws refer to individuals who work or volunteer for mandated reporters and who during their time of employment, gain knowledge of anything that may lead him or her to suspect abuse.
 In these situations, some states require that the staff member alert the head of the institution when he or she believes that an appropriate agency should be notified.
 Similarly, many states do not differentiate between professionals or institutions and require that anyone who has a suspicion of child abuse or neglect must report it.

-What Should Mandatory Reporters do?
+What Should Mandatory Reporters Do?